wildlyons99/smash_buds/README.md

 # ES4 Digital Electronics Final Project - smash_buds

-This project is a Super Smash Bro's inspired king of the hill game built exclusively through sequential logic.
-Play as Tufts President Tony ROMico or President Elect Sunil Kumar as they competete to rule the Tufts hill.
+This project is a Super Smash Bro's inspired king of the hill game built exclusively through sequential logic in VHDL.
+Play as Tufts
+President Tony ROMico or President Elect Sunil Kumar as they compete to rule the Tufts hill.

 ## Authors